mehrvarz/tremote_plugin/README.md

   For this reason a "go.mod" file must exist in the project folder of any TRemote plugin.
   In it all imported packages must be listed.

-- The following packages must be imported:
+- The following packages must be imported with the shown version strings:

-  - github.com/mehrvarz/tremote_plugin v1.0.12
+  - github.com/mehrvarz/tremote_plugin v1.0.13
   - github.com/mehrvarz/log v1.0.1

-- Optional: In case any of the following packages are to be included, the same versions must be used:
+- Optional: In case any of the following packages are to be included, the given version strings must be used:

-  - github.com/mehrvarz/go_queue v0.0.0-20180811045238-f34b4ebf5df4
+  - github.com/mehrvarz/go_queue v1.0.1
   - github.com/go-ble/ble v0.0.0-20180718090407-11b1dad1df3d
   - github.com/dhowden/tag v0.0.0-20180815181651-82440840077f
   - github.com/pkg/errors v0.8.0